scalar-labs/helm-charts/docs/getting-started-scalardb.md

    kube-system   kube-scheduler-minikube            1/1     Running   27              3m38s
    kube-system   storage-provisioner                1/1     Running   1 (2m56s ago)   3m37s
    ```
-   If the minikube started properly, you can see some pods in the kube-system namespace are `Running`.
+   If the minikube started properly, you can see some pods are `Running` in the kube-system namespace.

 ## Step 3.
 Start Cassandra container